Applied Behavior Analysis Services

 Lower Need Clients Can Expect

 A program designed for Kindergarten through High School aged children as an alternative to public school.
 In our Learning Pods, clients will be placed in groups of 3 or 4 with peers of similar age and ability.
-Our goal is to create an ideal learning environment for your child that individualizes their education by targeting academics, classroom or job skills and allows your child to transition back into the classroom environment or find a job.
-For those who are transitioning into adult services, we will work with you and your teen to find a placement that supports their future.
+Our goal is to create an ideal learning environment for your child that individualizes their educational needs through targeting academics, classroom skills or job skills.
+This allows your child to transition back into the classroom environment, or to support your child in finding a job.
+For those who are transitioning into adult services, we will work with you and your teen to find a placement that supports their goals.